-To be considered for accommodations, students must provide official documentation to the Office of Academic Affairs.
+To be considered for accommodations, students must provide official documentation to the Office of Academic Affairs (academicaffairs@aju.edu).
 Below outlines the official evaluation which must be submitted for consideration.

 A full evaluation, completed within the last 3 years, includes: